Types of treatment for acute myeloid leukaemia

 - Bone marrow and stem cell transplants

 The treatment for acute myeloid leukaemia varies depending on

 - Whether you have particular gene changes (mutations) in the leukaemia cells

 Researchers and doctors continue to look for better combinations of treatments, as well as new treatments.
 They test these in clinical trials.
 Your doctor may suggest that you join a trial.
-Our research section has information about understanding clinical trials, including what it is like to take part.

 Acute myeloid leukaemia treatment has 2 main phases

 - Getting rid of the AML (induction)

 The aim of induction is to get rid of the leukaemia.
 The first treatment you have is chemotherapy.
 This aims to get rid of all signs of the leukaemia.
 If it works, you are said to be in remission.

 Then you have treatment to lower the chance of your leukaemia coming back.
 Doctors call this consolidation treatment or maintenance treatment.

 The aim of this phase of treatment is to destroy the leukaemia cells.
 It is called remission induction.
 In remission there is no sign of the leukaemia in your blood or bone marrow.
 You may need to stay in hospital for about a month.